Sowing the Seeds of Love: Recording

 Orzabal recorded the "Sowing the Seeds of Love" demo with a Fairlight CMI with vocals.
 It was then tracked at Townhouse Studios with Orzabal on electric piano and vocals, Curt Smith on bass guitar, Chris Hughes on drums, and Ian Stanley on Hammond organ.
 David Bascombe, who served as the engineer and producer for these sessions, said that he tried to coax Stanley into overdubbing another take on Hammond organ, but he expressed no interest in doing so.
-He called Stanley's organ part "fantastic", but said that he did not "rate himself as a keyboard player at all, so it was always a bit like pulling teeth."
+He called Stanley's organ part "fantastic", but said that Stanley did not "rate himself as a keyboard player at all, so it was always a bit like pulling teeth."

 "Sowing the Seeds of Love" incorporates a number of musical styles and recording techniques, with a number of reviewers considering it a pastiche of the Beatles, produced in a tempo and style reminiscent of their late 1960s output, even for the use of a brief trumpet line very similar to the one that can be heard in "Penny Lane".
 Orzabal took further inspiration from "I Am the Walrus" when developing the song, including the tempo changes.
 Bascombe, recalled that the band derived the tempo from a parody of "I Am the Walrus" titled "Piggy in the Middle", which was created by The Rutles.

 Critical reception

 David Giles from Music Week wrote, "They've pulled out all the stops here.
 There seems to be three or four different songs all competing for prominence, but it's the full-blown rousing chorus that wins through, and don't be surprised to see it hurtling number one-wards."
+Music & Media called it "one of the most psychedelic and intriguing singles releases this year" with "trippy music" that was reminiscent of The Beatles's 1967 music.

 Stephen Holden of The New York Times thought that the song evoked the "treadmill rhythms, trumpet-laced textures and exhortatory mood of 'Sgt.
 Pepper's Lonely Hearts Club Band'" by The Beatles.
 David Marsh of The Guardian also noted several musical references that evoked the work of The Beatles, including "I Am the Walrus", Penny Lane", and "A Day in the Life".
 He also highlighted some of the production choices, including the "random shouts, screams and whoops in the background."